Learning Outcomes

 - Prerequisites typically include a fiduciary relationship and an equitable proprietary interest held by the claimant.

 - Tracing is possible into substitute assets and mixed funds.
+Equity maintains protective presumptions against wrongdoers (Re Hallett) and allows displacement where fairness requires (Re Oatway).

-- Tracing is defeated by dissipation of the property, or transfer to a bona fide purchaser for value without notice.
+- Tracing is defeated by dissipation of the property or transfer to a bona fide purchaser for value without notice.

 Key Terms and Concepts